gustavfranssonnyvell/cherrypop/README.md

 and autodivide up the workload.
 Also there is no minimum limit for hosts, well, one might be nice.
 It's perfect for setting up low-end servers in a cloud or a cloud where you want the most bang for the bucks.

-# Installing a node using deb
+# Installing a Cherrypop node using deb
 - Install Ubuntu 14.04 LTS.
 Update & upgrade & dist-upgrade it after installation is done.
 - Install LizardFS and configure a mount.
 Mkdir /var/lib/libvirt.
 Link in images e.g.: ln -s /YOURLFSMOUNT/images /var/lib/libvirt/images
 - Edit /etc/network/interfaces to contain: (exclude the ```)